Jarrow – the home of Bede

 In their attempt to flee from the monastery, the remaining Vikings were caught in a violent storm as they attempted to leave the Tyne and were shipwrecked.
 It is said that many were cast ashore, where they were mercilessly slain.

 Jarrow was not so lucky in later Viking raids.
 In 875 AD, the monastery was fatally sacked.
-It remained a ruin along with Wearmouth that was also severely burned by the raiders and a ruin it continued to be up until the time of the Norman conquest.
+It remained a ruin along with Wearmouth which was also severely burned by the raiders and a ruin it continued to be up until the time of the Norman conquest.

 The curious 1960s sculpture of two Viking warriors in Jarrow’s modern town centre commemorate the Viking raids though their presence in those ancient times can hardly be seen as a cause for celebration in Jarrow.
 As treasure houses, undefended monasteries like Jarrow were a prime target for the Vikings.
 The monasteries did not have a chance of survival particularly as the Danes increasingly took control in the north, seizing and settling Yorkshire and the eastern midlands from 866 AD

 Fortunately, one of the few precious remains at Jarrow that seemingly, survived, untouched by the Vikings was the grave of Bede himself.
 In 1022 Bede’s remains were removed by Aelfred of Westoe, the opportunistic sacrist (sexton) of Durham who was a noted hoarder of saint’s relics.
 Aelfred brought Bede’s remains to the defended site of Durham in the loop of the River Wear.
-He buried Bede’s bomes in the grave of St Cuthbert in the new minster which had been established in 995AD.
+He buried Bede’s bones in the grave of St Cuthbert in the new Saxon minster at Durham which had been established in 995AD.
 They were later moved to a grave of their own in the later Norman cathedral where they still rest in a tomb to this day.

 The Norman monastery at Jarrow